cxw620/rust-polyglot/src/intro.md

 rustup's rather alarming `curl|bash`
 [install rune](https://www.rust-lang.org/tools/install)
 is mitigated by the care taken by the rustup mintainers;
-however, you will also end up using cargo which is more of a problem:
+however, you will also end up using cargo which is more of a problem.

 Library ecosystem
 -----------------